prettier/prettier/docs/vim.md

 nnoremap gp :silent %!prettier --stdin-filepath % --trailing-comma all --single-quote<CR>
 ```

-Note that if there's a syntax error in your code, the whole buffer will be replaced with an error message.
-You'll need to press `u` to get your code back.
+Note that if there’s a syntax error in your code, the whole buffer will be replaced with an error message.
+You’ll need to press `u` to get your code back.

-Another disadvantage of this approach is that the cursor position won't be preserved.
+Another disadvantage of this approach is that the cursor position won’t be preserved.